Skip to main content

 4. Neurotransmitter Modulation ∞ Research suggests GH can influence levels of neurotransmitters like GABA, which are essential for balanced brain activity.

-Clinical studies on growth hormone-releasing hormone (GHRH) administration, which stimulates endogenous GH release, have shown promising results in improving in older adults and individuals with mild cognitive impairment.
+Clinical studies on growth hormone-releasing hormone (GHRH) administration, which stimulates endogenous GH release, have shown promising results in improving cognitive function in older adults and individuals with mild cognitive impairment.
 This suggests that optimizing the somatotropic axis can be a powerful strategy for supporting brain health and cognitive resilience.

 The intricate relationship between hormonal balance, metabolic health, and neurological function underscores a holistic approach to cognitive well-being.
 Interventions that address these interconnected systems offer a comprehensive strategy for supporting brain health.